 Recipes posted here have become staples in my home kitchen.
-Please enjoy.
+Enjoy the process.

 120g levain, unfed